njii-comet-2024/WARDEN/README.md

 - Communicate with both the ground and air vehicles to control them.
 - Receive video feed from both the ground and air vehicles.
-- Send commands to the ground vehicle through the air vehicle when connection is lost.
+- Extend the Wi-Fi range using the drone after the rover has lost connection.

 ---